AT-Studio/CompetitionProject/README.md

 next to "History".
 - Unzip or extract all files from the zip file, then open the project within IntelliJ by navigating through File -> Open -> Downloads (or where you saved the Project) -> PingPongParty.
+- Navigate to File -> Project Structure -> Project, then click on the Folder next to the Project Compiler Output text field, and select PingPongParty.
+Type "/out" at the end of the file location and select OK.

 ### Ping Pong Party, a JavaFX Desktop Ping Pong Tracker